maxmalov/jasmine-ajv/README.md

 #### And you can use it even with jest

-You need specify [setup test file](https://facebook.github.io/jest/docs/configuration.html#setuptestframeworkscriptfile-string), if you haven'b done so.
+You need specify [setup test file](https://facebook.github.io/jest/docs/configuration.html#setuptestframeworkscriptfile-string), if you haven't done so.
 After that add the following code to your setup file:

 ```js